 This store is perfect for those looking to invest in a lot of pieces at a time, as you pay by the kilo.

 Located past Monastiraki on Ermou Street, the Kilo Shop is a breath of fresh air from the countless major fashion retailers that are found just up the street.

 The Kilo Shop is split into two different stores with two different vibes.
-The first is the one that you encounter if you’re walking up Ermou is smaller, and it features more curated pieces.
+The first is the one that you encounter if you’re walking up Ermou.
+It is smaller and features more curated pieces.

-Here you’ll find clothes for men and women that are either designer, true vintage from about the 50s-2000s, or simply on trend.
+Here, you’ll find clothes for men and women that are either designer, true vintage from about the ’50s to 2000s, or simply on trend.